-Council has a statutory responsibility under State Environmental Planning Policy 19 - Bushland in Urban Areas (Clause 6(1)) to control activities which result in disturbance in bushland areas.
+Council has a statutory responsibility under State Environmental Planning Policy (Biodiversity and Conservation) 2021 (Clause 6.5 (1)) to control activities which result in disturbance in bushland areas.
 "Disturbing" bushland is not only a reference to direct removal or destruction of bushland but also to any activity which causes a departure from its natural condition.
 A wide variety of activities can indirectly degrade bushland.